b9Joker108/hummingbird_style/bodywork/clubs_&_maces/introduction_v1_25102025.md

 # Bodywork with Clubs and Maces (etc.): An Introduction #

-PERSONAL NOTE: Being advanced in contemporary Poi providea an informed prior.
-Poi uses a largely comparable movement mapping to juggling clubwork.
+**PERSONAL NOTE: Being advanced in contemporary Poi provides an informed prior.
+Poi uses a largely comparable movement mapping to juggling clubwork.**

 HISTORY OF CLUB TRAINING
 ANCIENT WAR WEAPON